 01: (Sequential#) – A number that is advanced for each sample collected on the same day, of the sample matrix type, and governed by the same Sample Program (or by the same Sampling Team).

+Post-Cruise Required Documentation

+After the cruise, zip your entire cruise folder structure into one zip file, and make sure the sample intake team uploads your sample’s Chain of Custody, Photos , Photologger Form, GPS track log, All Raw data & daily deliverables.

 More Detailed Guidance

 For more information logon to our Wiki: